 Xylanase enzymes belong to the class of carbohydrases that specifically target complex polysaccharides, such as xylan, a backbone nonstarch polysaccharide (NSP) prevalent in plant cell walls.
-These enzymes catalyze the hydrolysis of xylan into smaller, more digestible fragments, such as arabino-xylo-oligosaccharides (XOs), thereby facilitating the breakdown of dietary fiber in poultry diets.
+These enzymes catalyze the hydrolysis of xylan into smaller, more digestible fragments, such as arabino-xylooligosaccharides (AXOs) and xylo-oligosaccharides (XOs), thereby facilitating the breakdown of dietary fiber in poultry diets.